osmosis-labs/sqs/README.md

 - `tokenOutDenom` the string representing the denom of the token out
 - `singleRoute` (optional) boolean flag indicating whether to return single routes (no splits).
 False (splits enabled) by default.
+- `humanReadable` (optional) boolean flag indicating whether a human readable denom is given as opposed to chain.

 Response example: